mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

     but thanks to Sphinx's great flexibility,
     you can fine-tune and individualize virtually every aspect of the theme, see :doc:`customization` for details.

-mobile-friendly
-    This theme should work fine on mobile devices.
-    It isn't strictly *mobile-first* though,
-    because there is a special sidebar behavior for narrow screens.
-    Considerable care has been taken to make sure the full screen space is available for content and not obstructed by ornamental junk.

-accessible
-    *Help needed!*
-    There are some ``aria-label``\s here and there, but the accessibility could be certainly improved in many places.

 support for right-to-left languages
     *Help needed!*